babbel/grumlin/README.md

 Remember ActiveRecord scopes?
 Shortcuts are very similar. `Grumlin::Shortcuts#with_shortcuts` wraps a given object into a proxy object that simply proxies all methods existing in the wrapped object to it and handles shortcuts.

-**Important**: if a shortcut's name matches a name of a method defined on the wrapper object, this shortcut will be be ignored because methods have higher priority.
+**Important**: if a shortcut's name matches a name of a method defined on the wrapped object, this shortcut will be be ignored because methods have higher priority.
 You cannot override supported by Grumlin steps with shortcuts, `Grumlin::Shortcuts.shortcut` will raise an `ArgumentError`.
 Please carefully choose names for your shortcuts.